vinnyinverso/earthdata-research/README.md

 ### locations
 Contains geocoded locations that were extracted from research articles using spaCy (https://spacy.io/) and OpenStreetMap (https://www.openstreetmap.org).

+### open_pubs
+Contains a list of publication DOI's, along with a column specifying whether the publication comes from an open access journal.

 ## Contributions

 ### Authors